-Courts have also held that medical malpractice cases by active duty service members for their own injuries while not on leave are barred by Feres.
+Courts have also held that military medical malpractice cases by active duty service members for their own injuries while not on leave are barred by Feres.
 The Fifth Circuit Court of Appeals has held that a service-member that was injured in a Naval Hospital was barred by Feres for his own injuries because he was admitted to the hospital due to his status.
 Generally, courts will find that the Feres Doctrine will bar your suit if you are an active-duty service member suing for your own injuries arising out of medical malpractice.

 This may not be the case if you are suing for another’s injuries.
 For example, we often take and are successful in taking injuries due to medical negligence at birth or delivery of a baby.
 Many times, the mother, father, or both are active duty.
 Our active duty moms and dads sue for injuries that arise out of the baby’s original injury.
 For example, in many cases, the medical negligence on the baby will cause loss of consortium, incur attendant costs of care, and other damages.
 These types of cases are not barred by the Feres doctrine.
 If you have a case like this, contact us so that we can analyze the specific facts of the case and give you a better idea whether you may bring suit on behalf of your child for obstetrical or other negligence arising out of the labor and deliver.

-Of course, if you are a veteran injured at a VA hospital, you can still sue the United States for medical malpractice.
+Of course, if you are a veteran injured at a VA hospital, you can still sue the United States for military medical malpractice.
 You must be active-duty before the government can attempt to bar you from suing under the FTCA.
 If you have any questions or feel you have a case against the federal government, please contact a lawyer.